 What is DRM?
 DRM or Digital Rights Management is software used by publishers and copyright holders to control or limit the use of digital content after sale.
 All downloadables are controlled by DRM.

 What software platform does the library use to lend downloadables?
 We currently subscribe to two different platforms, Overdrive and Cloud Library.
-Each platform houses separate eBook and eAudio collections.
+Each platform offers separate eBook and eAudio collections.

 What is the Cloud Library?
 The Cloud Library is different software that provides access to downloadable eAudios and eBooks for card holders from GMILCS member libraries.
 Cloud Library software is completely integrated with our online catalog, so patrons can manage all borrowing within our catalog.